 - 5.1 In line with statutory requirements it is proposed to consult on the draft SPD for four weeks.
-It is proposed to run the consultation from Thursday 30 April to Thursday 28 May.
-This allows the SPD to be considered at Cabinet on 7 April, and to provide time to finalise the document and consultation material ahead of its publication, whilst avoiding the Easter holidays. - 5.2 The Council will issue consultation notifications in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
-This will include email/letter notifications to statutory bodies including Essex County Council, local Parish and Town Councils and Government bodies and all organisations/individuals on the Local Plan consultation mailing list. - 5.3 A public notice will be placed in the Local Press, publishing a statement of representations advising where and when comments may be made and alerting people to the consultation through their council webpages. - 5.4 Copies of the SPD and relevant consultation material will be distributed to local Libraries, Parish Councils and placed in the City Council's Civic Centre.
+It is proposed to run the consultation when Government guidance around COVID 19 allows this to commence safely and responsibly, in line with the Council's approved Statement of Community Involvement. - 5.2 The Council will issue consultation notifications in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
+This will include email/letter notifications to statutory bodies including Essex County Council, local Parish and Town Councils and Government bodies and all organisations/individuals on the Local Plan consultation mailing list. - 5.3 A public notice will be placed in the Local Press, publishing a statement of representations advising where and when comments may be made and alerting people to the consultation through their council webpages. - 5.4 Subject to Government guidance allowing it and deposit locations being open, copies of the SPD and relevant consultation material will be distributed to local Libraries, Parish Councils and placed in the City Council's Civic Centre.
 A Parish Council and Developer Forum is also proposed during the consultation period. - 5.5 The consultation is intended to be a joint consultation for this SPD and the Planning Obligations SPD.
-The Council is preparing another Local Plan Newsletter which will include details of these consultations. - 6 Self-build and Custom Build Design Code Template - 6.1 Alongside the Making Places SPD the Council have produced a new Self-build and Custom Build Design Code Template.
+The Council is preparing another Local Plan Newsletter which will include reference to these future consultations. - 6 Self-build and Custom Build Design Code Template - 6.1 Alongside the Making Places SPD the Council have produced a new Self-build and Custom Build Design Code Template.
 The SPD states that sites with self-build and custom housebuilding provision (required by Policy HO1), will be required to be supported by a Design Code at outline planning stage. - 6.2 A Design Code is a form of design guidance that assists with the delivery of high-quality new development and is particularly useful for complex scenarios involving multiple parties.
 The purpose of the Design Code Template is to provide a framework and supporting guidance to developers to ensure consistency across development sites, giving developers greater certainty in the preparation of site-specific Design Codes and aid Council Officers in their assessment of these following submission. - 6.3 This Self-build and Custom Build Design Code Template is attached at Appendix 3 and is proposed to be published alongside the SPD as a supporting document to the consultation.